syw2014/mcp-use/README.md

 ## 📝 Citation

+This project is originally based on mcp-use/mcp-use by Pietro Zullo and contributors.
+It has since evolved into an independent fork maintained by Jerry Shi (syw2014) , with additional modules and integrations (e.g., LangGraph and RAG agent extensions).

-If you use MCP-Use in your research or project, please cite:
+If you use this repository or derivatives in your project, please cite:

 ```bibtex
 @software{mcp_use2025,